Karl Dempwolf: Early career

 In the mid 1970s, with an interest and a background in art and photography, Dempwolf enjoyed a first career as an award-winning producer and director of documentaries.

 During this period he filmed a story that touched many viewers, recording the life of Dominic Calicchio, a craftsman who made prized trumpets by hand working out of his Hollywood home.
 During World War II, when brass was in short supply, he made his own metal alloy, and continued his trade in peacetime.
 Dempwolf filmed him every weekend for two years and the resulting film took many awards.
 The Council on International Non-Theatrical Events awarded him their Golden Eagle and he took Best in Show at the Bellevue International Film Festival in Washington.

 Painting career

-With time, however, painting emerged as Karl Dempwolf's true passion: Early California artists such as William Wendt (1865-1946), Guy Rose (1867-1925), Charles Reiffel (1862-1942), William Ritschel (1864-1949), Edgar Payne (1883-1947) and others, as well as American Impressionist Childe Hassam (1859-1935), became his artistic icons.
+With time, however, painting emerged as Karl Dempwolf's true passion: Early California artists such as William Wendt (1865–1946), Guy Rose (1867–1925), Charles Reiffel (1862–1942), William Ritschel (1864–1949), Edgar Payne (1883–1947) and others, as well as American Impressionist Childe Hassam (1859–1935), became his artistic icons.
 Additionally, the American Arts & Crafts Movement has been an inspiration for Dempwolf.
 The movement professed the idea that Art has the power to give the viewer a much needed spiritual lift.
 Jean Stern, Executive Director of the Irvine Museum in Irvine, California, writes: "…Karl’s paintings are richer with the lessons of Modernism.
 His forceful use of line gives his paintings great strength and intense formal qualities, and his luxurious use of color imparts a profound yet impassioned consciousness."

+Death

+Dempwolf died on 26 February 2026, at the age of 86.